Reference Date: 29-January-2015

 FOOD SECURITY SNAPSHOT

-National average maize price declines throughout 2014 in response to improved supply situation
+National average maize prices declined throughout 2014 in response to overall improved supply situation in 2014/15

 The 2014 crop was estimated at 3.9 million tonnes, about 8 percent up on the average 2013 harvest, on account of an expansion in the area planted and a small increase in yields.
-However, some districts in the north (Karonga) and south (Balaka, Dedza, Ntcheu, Chikwawa, Nsanje, Neno, Blantyre and Mulanje) experienced prolonged dry spells, resulting in reduced localized outputs.
+However, some districts in the north (Karonga), centre (Dedza and Ntcheu) and south (Balaka, Chikwawa, Nsanje, Neno, Blantyre and Mulanje) experienced prolonged dry spells, resulting in reduced localized outputs.
 Total cereal production is estimated at about 4.2 million tonnes, nearly 300 000 tonnes (8 percent) above last year and the average of the previous five years.
-Given the bumper 2014 harvest, the country retained a large maize surplus.
+Given the bumper 2014 harvest, the country is estimated to have retained a large maize surplus.

 Reflecting the bumper 2014 cereal harvest, maize prices decreased throughout most of 2014 to levels well below the previous year.
-In November, at MWK 72 per kg, the national average price was about 40 percent down on its year earlier level.
+In December, at MWK 78 per kg, the national average price was about 40 percent down on its year-earlier level.
 The stabilization and slight strengthening of the national currency (kwacha) since December 2014 is also expected to help ease inflationary pressure.
-However, the annual national inflation rate still remained at a high level, estimated at about 24 percent in November 2014.
+However, the annual national inflation rate still remained at a high level, estimated at about 24 percent in December 2014.

-An estimated 640 009 persons were assessed to be food insecure in 19 districts by the 2014 Vulnerability Assessment Committee (MVAC), a sharp decrease compared with the 1.46 million people estimated in the previous year.
-The lower number reflects improved food availability and access in 2014, following the larger maize harvest and sharply reduced prices.
-Food assistance to the affected population is being provided in-kind and through cash transfers.
+In 2014, the Vulnerability Assessment Committee (MVAC) had previously estimated that 640 009 persons were food insecure, a sharp decrease compared with the 1.46 million people estimated in the previous year.
+The lower number reflected the overall improved food availability and access in 2014, following the larger maize harvest and reduced prices.